Free for students who are required to be screened under this program criteria

 - How can I get my results or learn how to complete the requirement?

-Requirement in brief The University of Michigan (UM) requires certain entering international students to be screened for tuberculosis (TB).
-All UM campuses (Ann Arbor, Dearborn and Flint) participate.
+The University of Michigan (U-M) requires certain entering international students to be screened for tuberculosis (TB).
+All U-M campuses participate (Ann Arbor, Dearborn, Flint).
+This page explains the process for students on the Ann Arbor campus.

-Am I required to be screened?
 You must be screened for TB if you answer Yes to ALL of the following three questions.
 (If you answer "no" to any of the following questions and still wish to be screened, see Allergy, Immunization and Travel Health Clinic.
-Fees will apply.)
+Fees will apply.
+Visiting Scholars are not required to be screened.)

 - Are you an entering UM international student with an F-1 or J-1 visa type?